dhruvbhatia/react-boilerplate/README.md

 - MomentJS
 - Gulp
 - Bower
+- Browserify

 ## Caveats
 This is under **heavy development**.

-I'm doing a lot of hacky/non-RESTful things to tie everything up to my backend at the moment, so I would recommend against anyone cloning this in it's current state.
+I'm doing a lot of hacky/non-RESTful things to tie everything up to my backend at the moment, so I would recommend against anyone cloning this in it's current state as it probably won't work.